Yayeks/Yayeks/README.md

 ### Hi there 👋

+🔭 So I am just getting started with learning **software engineering** 🌱 while creating a good profile
+🤔 I will modify this as time goes by

+- ⚡ This is a start after all.
+See you soon.
 <!--
 **Yayeks/Yayeks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.